marcelkliemannel/quarkus-simplified-async-extension/README.md

-# Quarkus Simplified Async Extensions
+# Quarkus Simplified Async Extension

-By annotating a non-private method with `@Async`, the _Simplified Async_ Quarkus extensions simplify the effort to asynchronous execution code.
+A Quarkus extension that enabled with `@Async` annotated methods to be executed asynchronously.

 The general mechanism is shown in the following code: